<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 I think that the easiest way to demonstrate how the force plate can help inform your day-to-day practice is to work our way through a typical neuromuscular assessment scenario and there’s no simpler test to start with than the vertical jump.
 We’ll begin with the countermovement vertical jump (CMJ).

-In addition to probably been the most popular force plate friendly test (and probably the most misused and abused) we’ll use it as a simple model to help demonstrate how we apply force to perform fairly simple tasks.
+In addition to probably being the most popular force plate-friendly test (and probably the most misused and abused), we’ll use it as a simple model to help demonstrate how we apply force to perform fairly simple tasks.

 With a bit of luck, I’m hoping that this article will help clear the somewhat muddy waters that vertical jump force plate testing often bathes in.